What Is Thai Basil Chicken?

 Step 1: Prepare Ingredients

 - Chop the Vegetables: Mince 5 cloves of garlic and chop 3-5 Thai chilies, adjusting to your preferred spice level.
-Thinly slice 1 onion and 1 bell pepper.
 Prepare 1 cup of Thai basil leaves by removing the stems.

 Step 2: Heat the Oil

 - Heat the Oil: In a large skillet or wok, heat 2 tablespoons of vegetable oil over medium-high heat.
-Ensure the oil is hot enough to sizzle when the chicken is added.
+Ensure the oil is hot enough.

 - Garlic and Chilies: Add the minced garlic and chopped chilies to the skillet.
 Stir-fry for 1-2 minutes until the garlic becomes fragrant and the chilies soften slightly.